 Q: Can I use DUFB anywhere else?

 A: You can!
-There are currently 63 markets across Oregon participating in DUFB from May-October 2021.
+There are over 70 Farmers Market locations in Oregon starting on May 1, 2022.
 Go to www.doubleuporegon.org to find other locations.

 Q: What fruits and vegetables can I find at Oregon farmers markets?